 - When using your WiFi-enabled electronic device in your lap, at zero distance from the body, try to keep the use time to a minimum.

 - If possible, after using the WiFi network, turn off the router.
 This will eliminate a constant radiation field from permeating your environment.

-- If you chose to use your WiFi device near your body, place an EMF shield between your body and your device to prevent EMR from penetrating your body.
+- If you chose to use your WiFi device near your body, consider using an EMF shield between your body and your device to prevent EMF from penetrating your body.
 This action removes one of the most intense sources of exposure to your body that is found in your environment.